OmniCorp-Solutions/Internship-2024/README.md

 # Goal: Produce a ML algorithm (DNN, CNN, LLM, etc) from scratch containing all the neccesary different components, and documenting the entire process, links, and startups.

-## Subject - DNN Image Classifier Reworking Using CIFAR-100 Dataset
+## Subject - Deepfake Generated Chatbot

-The premise of this project will be to utilize a neural network to accurately classify images from the [CIFAR-100 dataset](https://www.cs.toronto.edu/~kriz/cifar.html) using SGD.
-The implementation will utilize Python as the major language of choice to differentiate from a [former project](https://github.com/bwcurless/CS453_DNN) involving the much more condensed CIFAR-10 dataset and usage of CUDA and C++.
-The focus will be to increase scale and use a different language to prove my understanding of DNN concepts.
+The premise of this project will be to implement a realtime deepfake chatbot from scratch.
+This project will work in phases, first by implementing a generic ML algorithm that can infer from any vector dataset added to it, and use alignment models as necessary on the output.
+The second phase will be implementing APIs for openAI in order to build the real-time chatbot.